ACCELERATED DEATH BENEFITS RIDERS (ADB)

 No, your life insurance policy cannot be canceled as long as the premiums are paid as required.
 It would be a violation of insurance regulations if your policy was canceled for any other reason than non-payment of premium or fraud.

-How much of the death benefit can be collected through an accelerated death benefit rider?
+How much can the death benefit be collected through an accelerated death benefit rider?

 Accelerated death benefit payments can range from 25 to 100 percent of the death benefit.
 The payment depends on your policy's face value, the terms of your contract, and the state you live in.
 The amount of your accelerated payment will be reduced by any outstanding loans against your policy.
 Additionally, there may be a small service fee charged by the life insurance company for the advanced payment.
 Ask your life insurance company for a quote before you exercise your accelerated death benefit claim.
 In addition to adjustments made by the life insurance company, some states may limit the percentage and amount that can be accelerated.
 Check with your state insurance department to determine limitations or contact your life insurance company's customer service department.